jiesou/ScreenshotWithPaddleOCR/README.md

 You can also use a shell script to trigger an OCR screenshot, but it may not work in some cases

-This does not require a pip dependency, but does require an additional installation of xclip: `sudo apt install xclip`
+This does not require a pip dependency

 ## 中文